 Clerk (Grocery, Produce, or Deli)

 Clerks are the ones making sure shelves are stocked, items are rotated, and all departments look neat and fresh.
 You might be placed in a general grocery, produce, or deli, depending on the store’s needs.
 This role is a mix of customer service and physical work.
-If you enjoy keeping things tidy and making sure everything is where it’s supposed to be, this job could be a good fit.
-Plus, if you’re assigned to the deli, you’ll get hands-on experience slicing meats, preparing hot foods, and maintaining food safety standards.

 - Unpacks and shelves inventory according to store planograms